 A new share allotment is one of the main ways for a company to raise new finance.
 Compared to share transfers, where no new money is received by the company, a share allotment can provide funds to expand or otherwise advance the business.

-Issue shares the easy and compliant way with Inform Direct
+Issue shares the easy way

 1 Provide the applicants with a form of application

-Those people wishing to apply for shares will complete an appropriate Application for new shares.
+Those people wishing to apply for shares will complete an appropriate application for new shares.
 They should return this to the company along with the payment required for the shares.

 2 Shares are allotted via board resolution